-- First Offense.....five (5) days suspension\ - Additional Offense...(Cumulative over 4 years) Maximum of ten (10) days Suspension and recommendation for expulsion.
+- Second Offense.....Maximum of ten (10) days - Additional Offense...(Cumulative over 4 years) Maximum of ten (10) days Suspension and recommendation for expulsion.

-Connecticut General Statute Section 10-233(d) requires that expulsion be recommended for students who are distributing or selling controlled substances on school grounds or at any school-sponsored activity.
+Connecticut General Statute Section 10-233(d) requires that expulsion be recommended for students who are distributing or selling controlled substances on school grounds or at any school-sponsored Activity.